demitry/az-900/UdemyAZ900.md

 - Use on premises AD
 - Integration with other Azure services and storage accounts...

 ### Authenication vs Authorization [49]

+Authenication = why they are?

+Authorization = ensuring that the user is permitted to perform an action

+Move away from CHAOS - "all authenticated users having admin access" -

 ### Azure AD Conditional Access [50]

+Conditional Access

+UNUSUAL EVENT

+- User A attempts to log in to the app from whithin the company office **as she does every day**
+  - Please Send code
+- User B attempts to log in for the first time in 4 months
+- Admin C tries to login from their phone
+  - Additional login checks
+- Admin D attempts to login from location 1200 miles from the office

+You can treat some access as "routine" and some as "not normal"

+SIGNAL -> DECISION -> ENFORCEMENT

 ### Multi-Factor Authentication (MFA or 2FA) [51]
 ### Passwordless [52]
 ### Role-Based Access Control (RBAC) [53]